Home

 Artistic Approach

-Stine’s practice centers on contemporary encaustic painting — molten beeswax, pigment, and heat — which she uses to build richly layered surfaces that echo the natural world.
-Over time, her work has evolved from representational landscapes into more conceptual abstract nature art, reflecting her interest in memory, perception, and the emotional resonance of place.
-Her paintings appeal to collectors and curators seeking textured, luminous, nature‑inspired contemporary art.
+Stine’s practice centers on large-format, contemporary, encaustic mixed media paintings built using richly layered surfaces that echo the natural world.
+Over time, her work has evolved from representational landscapes into more conceptual abstract art, reflecting her interest in memory, mystery, and the emotional resonance of place.
+Her paintings appeal to collectors, designers, and curators seeking textured, luminous, nature‑inspired contemporary art for their spaces.

 What is encaustic?